Ristinoa/SimpleNote/README.md

 This is why I am an amateur programmer!
 I don't understand the workflow in the slightest.

 SO!
 We're gonna do this from the top, and we're gonna do it right.

+ROADMAP:

+- get electron.js set up again (rebuild the test script)
+- get the initial version of electron working with database integration

+- Then, without cluttering the repo with like 80 million .dmg installers, try to get a desktop-launchable executable file produced
+- DO NOT COMMIT WITHOUT CLEARING THE DIST FOLDER.
+THIS CAUSES A MESS.